 - Before – Talk about the event (Why are we doing it, What do we hope to get out of it?)

-I was so moved reading about how one Father went with his son on a mission trip to Haiti where each day at the end everyone shares about the best part of their day.”
+I was so moved reading about how one Father went with his son on a mission trip to Haiti, where each day at the end, everyone shares about the best part of their day.”
 The Dad’s best part of the day was always hearing what his son’s best part was!
 I started crying as I was reading.
-I long for moments like that with my son when he grows up, to hear him talk about the best part of his day being when he saw someone hurting crack a smile, giving someone who is hungry food to eat, seeing someone thirsty drinking.
+I long for moments like that with my son when he grows up, to hear him talk about the best part of his day being when he saw someone hurting, cracked a smile, gave food to someone who was hungry, or saw someone who was thirsty drink.

-As a Youth Minister, I want to caution parents against fearing the word justice or resisting completely the use of it.
+As a Youth Minister, I want to caution parents against fearing the word’ justice’ or resisting its use altogether.
 Alternatively, we can explain what Biblical Justice is and what it will look like for your family.

-According to the research, Kids after leaving the teen ministry, often wish they served more during their time in the teen ministry.
-As a Youth Minister I can tell you that while they are in the Teen Ministry they would answer very differently.
+According to the research, kids often wish they had served more after leaving the teen ministry.
+As a Youth Minister, I can tell you that while they are in the Teen Ministry, they would answer very differently.
 What does that tell us?
 We have to be intentional to make it happen.

-Often teens do not want to practice justice or bringing shalom to this world because they can developmentally be very self absorbed, but here are 2 suggestions from our authors:
+Often teens do not want to practice justice or bring shalom to this world because they can developmentally be very self-absorbed, but here are 2 suggestions from our authors:

 - Do Justice with their friends